meisty/meisty.github.io/_posts/2022-02-22-HTBGoodGames.md

 ## A writeup of the retired easy box from Hack the Box, GoodGames.

-First things first, lets see what ports are open by running an nmap scan.
+First things first, lets see what ports are open by running a nmap scan.

 ```bash
 nmap -sC -sV 10.10.11.130 -oA nmap/good_games